 Since cases like these are so complicated, working with the team at the Mike Bell Accident & Injury Lawyers in Birmingham is important anytime you are dealing with an uninsured or underinsured accident.
 Our attorneys will start by carefully reviewing any available insurance policies to find out whether or not UM/UIM coverage is available and whether you qualify for that coverage based on the details of your case.

 Contact Our Birmingham Uninsured Motorist Accident Lawyers to Review Your Claim

 Few things are as terrifying or life-altering as getting into a car accident.
 In the state of Alabama, one out of every three drivers will be involved in an accident that results in injuries or death over the course of their life.
 If you get into an accident with a driver who doesn’t have insurance or who is inadequately insured, your chances of getting compensated are slim if your policy doesn’t include UM/UIM coverage.

-If you get into a car wreck, reach out to the Mike Bell Accident Injury Law in Birmingham to discuss your uninsured or underinsured accident case at 866-6MB-WINS.
+If you get into a car wreck, reach out to the Mike Bell Accident & Injury Lawyers in Birmingham to discuss your uninsured or underinsured accident case at 866-6MB-WINS.
 Alternatively, you can also submit the form on our website.
 We offer a free consultation.
 We also work on a contingency basis, which means that you only need to pay us if we successfully help you recover money in your case.